 If a cottonwood tree has slim flux will the saplings also have the disease?

-Otero County NM over 2 years ago
+Otero County NM almost 3 years ago

 I'm aware that the American Academy of Pediatrics recently changed its guidelines to allow parents/other caretakers to allow children under 4 years of age to swim, based on 2 studies, as long as the parent is within touch supervision.